-Most contractors will have business accounts with stores like Home Depot and Lowes, so when buying building materials or house appliances combine coupons and sales with your contractors discount for double savings.
+Most contractors will have business accounts with stores like Home Depot and Lowes, so when buying building materials or house appliances combine coupons and sales with your contractor’s discount for double savings.

 8. Get Cash Back on Purchases.

 Another great hack to save money when building a house is by signing up for RAKUTEN , a cashback site that lets you earn cashback when you shop.
-It’s easy and free to sign up, and all you have to do is next time you shop is just open up RAKUTEN and find your store or retailer you want to purchase from, click on through and you are on your way to earning cash back.
+It’s easy and free to sign up, and all you have to do next time you shop is just open up RAKUTEN and find the store or retailer you want to purchase from, click on through and you are on your way to earning cash back.
 How cool is that?

 You are already making a purchase and you are basically getting free money.
 I’ve been using Rakuten for years now and I absolutely love it.

 Buy gift cards from websites like http://www.cardcash.com and http://www.Raise.com to purchase items that you need for your homes, like appliances, light fixtures, and even furniture pieces.
 People sell their unwanted gift cards at a discounted rate and you can take advantage of those gift cards and save money.
 For example, if you were to buy appliances from Lowes, look for a discounted Lowes gift card, many times you can get 2.9% to 6% or more of a discount, I know it doesn’t seem like a big discount but when building a home everything adds up, think about it this way discounted gift cards can pay for the sales tax.

 10. Choose a stock plan instead of designing your own.